pedro-garridor/nanopore_rna/README.md

 # nanopore_rna
 Identification of novel transcripts and epitranscriptome profiling for nanopore RNA-Seq experiments

-`nanopore_rna` is a transcriptona and epitranscriptome pipeline for nanopore RNA-Seq experiments.
+`nanopore_rna` is a transcriptome and epitranscriptome pipeline for nanopore RNA-Seq experiments.

 This implementation allows the analysis of nanopore RNA-Seq raw data (from FASTQ and POD5) either on local workstations, as well as in shared servers or clusters, **without requiring admin permissions** to run it.